Around the exhibition

 Conversion in the interwar period: the choice of a faith or the rejection of its identity?

-It was in the particular context of the 1930s, during which a rejection of the Jews often manifested themselves through literature as well as a decline in the religious practice of Judaism, that the conversion of Irène Mirovsky, her husband and their daughters took place in 1939.
-A fairly strong current of conversion to Catholicism existed at the turn of the 20th century, which saw the baptism of Jewish authors and thinkers such as Max Jacob.
+It was in the particular context of Years 1930, during which a rejection of the Jews often manifested itself through religious literature as well as a decline in the religious practice of Judaism, that the conversion of Mirovsky, her husband and their daughters took place in 1939.
+A fairly strong current of conversion to Catholicism existed from the turn of the twentieth century, when it saw the baptism of Jewish authors and thinkers such as Max Jacob.
 What was their position vis-à-vis their original religion?
 What was the Ir n mirovsky march?

-In the presence of Philippe E. Landau, conservator of the archives at the consistory, Catherine Fhima, PhD student in history l EHESS/CRHS, Fr d ric Gugelot, historian the EHESS/CEIFR, and Olivier Philipponnat.
-Anim e by Danielle Delmaire, historian, professor m rite l universit Charles de Gaulle-Lille III.
+In the presence of Philippe E. Landau, curator of archives at the consistory, Catherine Fhima, doctoral student in history, the EHESS/CRHS, Fr d ric Gugelot, historian, the EHESS/CEIFR, and Olivier Phillips.
+Anim e by Danielle Delmaire, historian, professor, professor, the university, Charles de Gaulle-Lille III.

 Rates: 5 euros / r duit 3 euros